Introduction

 - Maintain client records.

 - Arrange specialist child and family assessments, including medical assessments, in accordance with the protection order and case plan.
+Obtain divisional delegate approval to finance necessary appointments and assessments.

 - Consult your supervisor at key decision points.